-DSSG (at Carnegie Mellon University in Pittsburgh) will begin May 30, 2022 and end August 19, 2022
+DSSG (at Johns Hopkins University in Baltimore) will begin May 25, 2026 and end July 31, 2026

 The Fellowship is a project-based training program designed to produce data scientists and Ml/AI practitioners with strong skills in solving real-world problems and an understanding, excitement, and passion for solving problems with social impact.
 We have three goals (prioritized in that order):